 Be very cautious about baby items

-  Consignment stores are not allowed to re-sell items that have been recalled.
+Consignment stores are not allowed to re-sell things that were recalled.
 However, some can slip through the cracks.
-Be leery of these, as you would hate to get home and find out that the item should not be used by your infant.
+Be leery of these, as you would hate to get home and find out that your infant should not use the item.

 Find local consignment events

 Events like these come up all around the country, several times per year.
 KidsConsignmentSales.com has an incredible map that you can use to find a sale near you.
 These are huge sales where people drop off their items for a one, two or even seven-day sale event.

 If you have items that you would like to get rid of, you might consider a consignment store rather than a garage sale.
 You can save a lot of time and effort by going this route.

 You will need to check with your local store event about the types of items they accept and the delivery style (box vs. trash bag).
 Make sure you also inquire about the quality, what they need, pricing and also commission rates.
 It can be a great way to downsize and clear out things to make room for more items.

 Don’t forget, kids’ consignment events offer you the chance to get an entire season of clothing in one trip.
 Of course, that means you need to be prepared to maximize that opportunity.

 Before you shop, take inventory of what your child needs.
 That way, you will only get the things you need for your growing child.
 Our Back to School shopping list helps you get organized and keep track of everything you will need.

 Your child is going to grow, but the question is just how much?
 If you know your child’s current height and weight, you can easily predict what size he’ll wear in the coming year by using this helpful age growth chart.